TheHive-Project/TheHiveDocs/admin/configuration.md

 HTTP client used by Cortex connector use global configuration (in `play.ws`) but can be overridden in Cortex section and in each Cortex server configuration.
 Refer to section 8 for more detail on how to configure HTTP client.
 ### 7. MISP
 TheHive has the ability to connect to one or several MISP servers.
-Within the configuration file, you can register your MISP server(s) under the `misp` configuration keyword.
-Each server shall be identified using an arbitrary name, its `url`, the corresponding authentication `key` and optional `tags` to add to the corresponding cases when importing MISP events.
+Within the configuration file, you can register your MISP server(s) under the

+#####Important Note
+**TheHive requires MISP 2.4.73 or better**.
+Make sure that your are using a compatible version of MISP before reporting problems.
+MISP 2.4.72 and below do not work correctly with TheHive.

 #### 7.1 Minimal Configuration
 To sync with a MISP server and retrieve events,  edit the `application.conf` file and adjust the example shown below to your setup: